kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D.
 Candidate in Marketing at Cornell University.
 My research is centered on consumer judgments and decisions in real-world settings, especially within the digital environment.
 My dissertation delves into the impact of numerical judgments on areas like ratings, time perception, and emerging technologies such as non-fungible tokens (NFTs).
-Generally, I'm passionate about discovering novel patterns in human decision-making, giving insight into the unique aspects of human intelligence compared to artificial intelligence.
+Generally, I'm passionate about discovering novel patterns in human decision-making, differentiating human intelligence from artificial intelligence.

 Before stepping into academia, I had a five-year stint in the business world.
 I was a founding member of OYO Rooms, an e-commerce startup that has since expanded into a top global hospitality chain.
 I also worked as an Intellectual Property Law Consultant for US law firms.